tournament-js/tournament/doc/implementors.md

 With the following restrictions:

  - All numbers MUST be 1-indexed integers
- - `.p` is the array of seeding numbers represetning player ids for this library
+ - `.p` MUST be the array of seeding numbers representning players
  - At least one of the `id` properties MUST exist
  - The `.data` key on the match must be reserved for users
  - The `.m` key on match MUST not be set on construction